Ignatiocalvin/customGPT/README.md

 Then you will need to change ```from langchain.schema import BaseLanguageModel``` to ```from langchain.base_language import BaseLanguageModel``` in the base.py file of your gpt-index directory.

+This is a result of an error from a callbacks refactor which has been updated in llama-index.

 ## WIP
 - Using chainlit to create a UI for the chatbot.